kkHAIKE/grpcdump/README.md

 # grpcdump
-A tcpdump like tool for auto decode protobuf in grpc h2c protocol
+This is a tcpdump-like tool for automatically decoding Protobuf in the gRPC h2c protocol.

 ## feature
 - [x] h2c capture & decode
-- [x] grpc protbuf auto decode use [Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) service
+- [x] auto decoding of Protobuf in gRPC using the [Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) service
-- [x] specify proto file manually if reflection not register
+- [x] manual specification of the Proto file if reflection is not registered
 - [ ] simple BPF compiler for pure go build (linux only)

 ## preview